Section 3: Floods

 Fargo Flood 1897

 On March 15, 1897, someone who called himself “Old Settler” notified the Fargo Forum and Daily Republican that Fargo was about to experience a severe flood.
-(See Document 11) Floods had been known to fill the Red River Valley with snowmelt runoff.
+(See Document 11) Spring floods had been known to fill the Red River Valley with snowmelt runoff.
 The earliest pioneers remembered the flood of 1861.
 That spring, the Red River Valley was under so much water that it was called the “largest body of fresh water in the world” – for a few weeks, anyway.
 (See Document 12)

 Old Settler was right.
 By April 1, 1897, the Red River flowed over the railroad tracks between Fargo and Wahpeton.
-(See Document 13) (See Image 17) The Sheyenne and the Wild Rice rivers, tributaries to the Red, were flooding, too.
+(See Document 13; See Image 17) The Sheyenne and the Wild Rice rivers, tributaries to the Red, were flooding, too.
 (See Documents 14) The high waters of the Red River forced the waters of the tributaries to back up and flood fields and towns along their banks.
 (See Image 18) Tributaries all along the river backed up.
 Grand Forks flooded, as did many other towns from Wahpeton to Winnipeg, Manitoba.
 Flooding occurred in other rivers in the state.
-(See Documents 15)
+(See Document 15)

 Fargo had flooded in the spring of 1871, 1873, 1882, and 1893 (and a devastating fire in 1893).
 However, during the winter of 1896 – 1897, the snow piled up to more than five feet (60 inches) in depth.
 This was 2.5 feet more snow than accumulated in 1861.
 The snow was full of moisture.